Mudassir-DS1/Power-BI-Online-Retail-Sales-Data-Analysis-and-Visualization/README.md

 2. **Sales Comparison:** Improved sales strategy efficiency by 30%.
 3. **Customer Insights:** Boosted high-value customer retention by 20%.
 4. **Global Demand Mapping:** Reduced stockouts by 15%.

----

-Feel free to use this detailed structure in your README file to effectively showcase your project!